emergingtechstrust/emergingtechstrust/_posts/2018-12-20-interviewing-arafat-khan.md

            class="circular"
            %}

-Recently, I, got an opportunity to interview [Arafat Khan](https://medium.com/@Arafat.) who is one of the speaker in the upcoming [Gophercon India 2019](https://gopherconindia.com/#speakers) conference.
+Recently, I got an opportunity to interview [Arafat Khan](https://medium.com/@Arafat.) who is one of the speaker in the upcoming [Gophercon India 2019](https://gopherconindia.com/#speakers) conference.

 ### About Speaker